4Catalyzer/farce/README.md

 - `delta`: the difference between the current `index` and the `index` of the previous location
 - `state`: additional location state that is not part of the URL

-If a `basename` is provided to `BrowserProtocol`, `pathname` will be relative to that `basename`.
-If `queryMiddleware` is applied, the location object will also contain a `query` property that is the parsed query object from the search string.
+If a `queryMiddleware` is applied, the location object will also contain a `query` property that is the parsed query object from the search string.
+If a `basenameMiddleware` is applied, `pathname` will be relative to the specified `basename`.

 `FarceActions.push` and `FarceActions.replace` take a location descriptor.
 A location descriptor can be an object with the shape of the location object.
 If it is an object, the `action`, `key`, `index`, and `delta` keys are ignored.
 A location descriptor can also be a string with the full path.